sxumit/CSS-Animations/README.md

-## A CSS Animation
+## CSS Animations Repo
-Pushing every animation from basic to advanced which i am learning
+Pushing every animation from basic to advance which i am learning